 I will mention that although I was there during the lunch hour (lunch is served until 4:00 pm), the lunch menu mainly consists of hamburgers and other sandwiches.
-Steak dinners such as the one I ordered are on the dinner menu, and these come with rolls and your choice of soup or salad (the baked potato and dessert were extra).
+Although the choices are limited, there are some very good steak choices as well, and the prices are surprisingly good.

 Soup can be ordered instead of the salad if you prefer.